What was it like before God created the world? Job (arguably one of the oldest books) has a few words to say about the creation story.

 Divine council in creation

-I find such richness in scriptural subtleties.
-For example, during the days of creation when God was establishing the lights in the sky, waters, dry land, plants, animals, etc it was all done with the phrase: “and God said…”.
-But when he gets ready to create mankind he looks at his divine council and says:
+During the days of creation when God was establishing the lights in the sky, waters, dry land, plants, animals, etc it was all done with the phrase: “and God said…”.
+But when he gets ready to create mankind the text makes a decided change.

 “Let us make man in our image, after our likeness.

-If “us” and “our” are referring to the trinity then why didn’t the account use “us” and “our” when God was creating the heavenly bodies, waters, plants and animals?
+- If the pronouns “us” and “our” are referring to the trinity then why didn’t the text use these pronouns when describing the heavenly bodies, waters, plants and animals?

-Saying that “us” and “our” in Gen. 1:26 refers to the trinity is interpreting the Old Testament in light of the New Testament.
-This is not how to original Hebrew people would have understood the creation account.
-They obviously did not have the New Testament scriptures.
+- Saying that “us” and “our” in Gen. 1:26 refers to the trinity is interpreting the Old Testament in light of the New Testament.
+This is not how the original audience (Hebrew people) would have understood the creation account.
+They obviously did not have New Testament writings.

 Remember the passage from Job 38 that we looked at earlier?